Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

     If this is the case, simply proceed by creating a new `ncn-personalization.json` file with just a single layer.

-10. Add a `sat` layer to the local file. **If COS is present, then COS must remain the first entry in the list.** Re-use the git commit ID from step 8, `82537e59c24dd5607d5f5d6f92cdff971bd9c615`.
+10. Add a `sat` layer to the local file. **If COS is present, then COS must remain the first entry in the list.** Use the git commit ID from step 8, e.g. `82537e59c24dd5607d5f5d6f92cdff971bd9c615`.
 The `name` and `playbook` fields must also match the example below.

     ```screen
     ncn-m001# vim ncn-personalization.json